Dan0sz/host-webfonts-locally/readme.txt

 This will *decrease your pageload times*, *leverage browser cache*, *minimize DNS requests* and effectively bring you a perfect score on *Pagespeed Insights* and *Pingdom*, without taking toll on the performance of your webserver.

 = Features =
-- Easily find and download your fonts,
+- Easily find and download your fonts in multiple subsets,
 - Generate a stylesheet, which is automatically added to your header using WordPress' wp_head()-function,
 - Change the caching path (where the fonts and stylesheet are saved) for increased compatibility with Caching- and Security-plugins, such as WP Super Cache, Autoptimize and WordFence,
 - Control font performance by adding font-display property,